Resolving the Debate Between Boltzmann and Gibbs Entropy: Relative Energy Window Eliminates Thermodynamic Inconsistencies and Allows Negative Absolute Temperatures

 For fixed $N$, the absolute-energy-constrained Boltzmann temperature can be determined to be

-Since we are considering a large number of particles, the temperature reduces to $T_B = \frac{E_1}{k_B\ln\left(\frac{N_0}{N_1}\right)}$.
+For a large number of particles, the temperature can simply be written as $T_B = \frac{E_1}{k_B\ln\left(\frac{N_0}{N_1}\right)}$.
 Now, if $E_1>0$ and $N_0<N_1$, i.e., we consider a system exhibiting ``population inversion'', we find that $T_B<0$.
-Analogously, the modified Boltzmann partition function is given as
+Analogously, the relative-energy-constrained Boltzmann partition function is given as

-This leads to, via the Stirling's approximation, the following expression for the temperature:
+This leads to the following expression for the temperature: